gasparka/thesis/docs/3_synthesis.rst

 Python provides tools that simplify the traversing of source files, like abstract syntax tree (AST) module, that works by parsing the Python file into a tree structure, which can then be modified.
 Using AST for syntax conversion is known to work but it has very low abstraction level, thus most of the time resulting in complex conversion process.
-RedBaron :cite:`redbaron` is a recent high-level AST tool, that aims to simplify operations with Python source code, unlike AST it also keeps the code formatting and comments.
+RedBaron :cite:`redbaron` is a recent high-level AST tool, that aims to simplify operations with Python source code;
+unlike AST, it also keeps the code formatting and comments.

-RedBaron parses the source code into rich objects, for example the '``a = 5``' would result in an ``AssignmentNode``.
+RedBaron parses the source code into rich objects, for example '``a = 5``' would result in an ``AssignmentNode``.
 Nodes can be overwritten to change some part of the behaviour.
 For example, the ``AssignmentNode`` can be modified to change ``=`` to ``:=`` and add ``;`` to the end of statement.
 Resulting in a VHDL compatible statement '``a := 5;``'.
 This simple modification turns **all** the assignments